generation-org/jfsjd-final-project/task-9/README.md

 ## Description

-In this task, we'll implement our REST API so you can perfomr the CRUD(Create, Read, Update and Delete) operations over your data model using the HTTP protocol.
+In this task, we'll implement our REST API so you can perform the CRUD(Create, Read, Update and Delete) operations over your data model using the HTTP protocol.

 ## Walkthrough